CasualClicks/Tic-Tac-Toe/README.md

 </ol>

 # How to Play
-Follow the <mark>On Screen Instructions</mark> to play the game.
-Input your move by <mark>entering the cell number</mark> where you want to make a move.
+Follow the __On Screen Instructions__ to play the game.
+Input your move by **entering the cell number** where you want to make a move.